Tycoon Dhanin unfazed after Tesco rebuffs approach for Thai unit-sources

 If Tesco decides not to sell, Dhanin’s options are limited as he wants to do a consensual deal, said a person with direct knowledge of the matter.
 “Dhanin is not aggressive, that is not his style.
 He won’t go hostile,” said the person.

-Additional reporting by Neil Maidment and James Davey in LONDON and Khettiya Jittapong in BANGKOK and Shilpa Murthy in BANGALORE; Editing by Muralikumar Anantharaman and Louise Heavens
+$1 = 0.6556 pounds Additional reporting by Neil Maidment and James Davey in LONDON and Khettiya Jittapong in BANGKOK and Shilpa Murthy in BANGALORE; Editing by Muralikumar Anantharaman